TorstenDittmann/appwrite-types-generator/README.md

   </a>
 </p>

-> CLI tool to generate Typescript Definitions from your Appwrite Collections.
+> CLI tool to generate Typescript, Kotlin or PHP Definitions from your Appwrite Collections.

 *This is work in progress*